AprendizajeProfundo/ModelosBayesianosEvaluacionDocente/README.md

-# Bayesian Multifaceted Models for professor Evaluation.
+# Bayesian Multifaceted Models for Professor Evaluation.

 The repository contains the software codes of the project: